 Story after story related a disengagement from learning at an early age for a wide variety of reasons, but most had what Jerry called a “learning dream.”
 Something they were once passionate about but had given up on Maybe it was to be a hair dresser or a joiner, maybe to learn a language or be a poet.
 It didn’t really matter what the learning dream was, the important thing was that they had found this dream absorbing and enjoyable.
 Often it didn’t feel like learning!

 Jerry set about reconnecting each person with their own learning dream, in a bespoke way that suited that individual and their needs.
 This process was closely supported to help work through any nervousness or reticence: the feeling that they were too old, or too “stupid” to engage in learning.

 Please contact me if you’d like to find out more about Learning Dreams or Jerry’s visit.
-He is here from 25th-28th May, and I very much hope he’ll be back again soon to help set up a pilot in Belfast.
 We’ll be visiting communities in East and North Belfast who are interested in the model and meeting a variety of people with an interest in this approach.